 Whatever vacation destination fits your style or taste, you’ll find it behind the wheel of an RV.
-Locations that cater to RVers run the spectrum from rough to more refined.
+RV sites that cater to travelers run the spectrum from rough to more refined.

 If you’re a natural camper looking to escape modern technology, consider Horse Thief Lake Campground in the Black Hills of South Dakota.
 The family-owned and -operated campground transports you back to simple days, when all you had to do was enjoy the great outdoors.
 And if you’re up for more exploring, Mt.
 Rushmore is only a few miles away.

 In close proximity to Yosemite National Park is the Yosemite Pines RV Park, an affordable, kid-friendly spot with a variety of amenities for you and the family.
-In addition to outdoor activities, such as mountain biking and swimming, the kids will love the alpaca-filled petting zoo and gold mine.
+In addition to outdoor activities, such as mountain biking and swimming, the kids will love the alpaca-filled petting zoo and this historic Gold Rush town.

 New to the RV scene and not ready to abandon the comforts of a hotel?
 Lake Osprey RV Country Club, a luxurious RV resort, balances scenic views for the nature fanatics with countless amenities.
 Located in Elberta, Alabama, the resort features an 18-hole golf course, clubhouse, pool and free WiFi.

-With a grade “A” rating from guestrated.com for the past six years, South Haven Sunny Brook RV Resort in southwest Michigan is clearly popular among RVers.
+With an “Excellent” rating from Campground Reviews, South Haven Sunny Brook RV Resort in southwest Michigan is clearly popular among RVers.
 The 65-acre resort has a private lake, kayaking expeditions, fitness centers and scenic hiking trails.
 Guests can also take advantage of an extensive events calendar filled with music, contests and food.
 Another plus?
 The resort is situated near beautiful Lake Michigan.

 Anxious to go on an RV trip, but lack the essentials – like a recreational vehicle?
 No problem.
 The Shady Dell RV Park in Bisbee, Arizona, provides travelers with a selection of nine restored vintage RVs.
 If you’re looking for quiet time and privacy, this may be the choice for you, since the crowds are kept small and the noise level is kept to a minimum.